akinomyoga/ble.sh/docs/CONTRIBUTING.md

 ### Naming convention for functions

-The function names roughly has the following structure, but the rule is ambiguous to some extent, and there are also many exceptions in the codebase.
+The function names roughly have the following structure, but the rule is ambiguous to some extent, and there are also many exceptions in the codebase.

 ```ebnf
 function_name = (namespace '/')* function_basename ;